Privacy Shield Policy

 The U.S. Federal Trade Commission has jurisdiction over Amicus’s compliance with the Privacy Shield.

 In compliance with the Privacy Shield Principles, Amicus commits to resolve complaints about your privacy and Amicus’s collection or use of your personal information transferred to the United States pursuant to Privacy Shield.
-EEA and Swiss individuals with Privacy Shield inquiries or complaints should first contact Amicus at email@example.com or in writing at:
+EEA, UK, and Swiss individuals with Privacy Shield inquiries or complaints should first contact Amicus at email@example.com or in writing at:

 Amicus Therapeutics, Inc.